Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization: Financial Applications and Examples

 which is a convex function in $y$ and where $\gamma = c^\rho/\alpha^{\rho/\alpha}$.
 In terms of costs, given a deterministic right continuous increasing consumption stream $c$, the agent weight infinitesimally the opportunity to consume today weighted with a parameter $\rho$ with a rest certainty equivalent of consumption tomorrow to the power $\rho/\alpha$ against the cost in terms of certainty equivalent if waiting tomorrow and not consuming.
 The recursive utility $U(F)$ with terminal payoff $F$ is given as the maximal sub-solution of

 In this context, given a random payoff $F$, start wealth $x$, and consumption stream $c$, the agent tries to optimize its recursive utility $U(F+X_T^{\hat{\pi}})$ in terms of investment strategy $\hat{\pi}$ against its consumption choice $c$.
-For the sake of simplicity we consider the simple case of a complete market with $\theta = 0$, or utility optimization under the market price of risk.
+For the sake of simplicity we consider the simple case of a complete market.
 The particularity of recursive utilities is that the generator usually do not depend on $z$.
-It follows that the condition $\partial_{z} g=0=v$ enforces the condition in terms of auxiliary backward stochastic differential equation
+It follows that the condition $\partial_{z} g=0=v+\theta$ enforces the condition in terms of auxiliary backward stochastic differential equation